Join our Virtual Open House on Aug 14 | 7PM EST

 • Confirmation of a score equivalent to these scores on another test of English language proficiency recognized by and acceptable to the University.

-• Confirmation of Pearson Test of English (PTE) Academic score of 65
+• Confirmation of Pearson Test of English (PTE) Academic score of 65 (no skills area score below 55)

 Canadian applicants who completed their qualifying bachelor’s degree in French, but completed another post-secondary degree, certificate, or diploma or their secondary education in English, are exempted from the requirement to provide tested confirmation of English language proficiency.